nuagenetworks/nuage-ospdirector/Documentation/6.0.2/README.rst

         FastPathOptions        =====>    FP_OPTIONS

     b.
-For AVRS deployment s requires to configure monkey_patch parameters in `nova.conf` and we use below to configure them.
+For AVRS deployment, Virtual Accelerator requires to configure monkey_patch parameters in `nova.conf` and we use below to configure them.

     ::